-The field uniform should be worn when performing flag ceremonies and during campfires.
-Camp shirt or t-shirt w/shorts or pants are appropriate all other times.
-Closed-toed shoes are required, except when at the waterfront and when showering.
+The field uniform (Class A) should be worn when performing flag ceremonies and during campfires.
+A camp shirt or t-shirt with shorts or pants is appropriate all other times.
+Closed-toe shoes are required, except when at the waterfront and when showering.
+Bathing suits should be modest and practical.